razorpay/opencensus-php/readme-docker.md

 Note: We will use the phpunit that comes along with composer.
 We do not explicitly need phpunit to be installed for the docker setup.

-Note: If you are unable to install php-gmp, use `brew install php` to install php and gmp will be auto bundled with it
+Note: If you are unable to install php-gmp, use `brew install php` to install php and gmp will be auto bundled with it.
+The php version that comes bundled High Sierra and does not include the gmp extension.
+Installing it manually does not work either since it's removed from brew.
+At the time of writing this, the above command installed php 7.3.3.
+You may need to unlink the older version. `php -v` should read 7.3.3

 ##### Install docker
 [Docker installation and Hello World!](https://docs.docker.com/engine/getstarted/step_one/)

 ##### Mac users

-- Please use `Docker for Mac` and do not use `Docker Toolbox for the Mac`
+* Please use `Docker for Mac` and do not use `Docker Toolbox for the Mac`
-- Set the Docker memory to 4GB and number of cpus to 3
+* Set the Docker memory to 4GB and number of cpus to 3

 ##### Linux users

-- sudo apt-get install docker
+* sudo apt-get install docker
-- pip install docker-compose
+* pip install docker-compose
-- sudo usermod -aG docker \$(whoami) # Adds yourself to docker group
+* sudo usermod -aG docker $(whoami) # Adds yourself to docker group

 Now Log out and log back in once after last step.

 ##### Install docker-compose
 [Install Docker Compose](https://docs.docker.com/compose/install/)

 ##### Login to Dockerhub
 Ensure that you have a dockerhub user that is added to the Razorpay Organization.
  - Admin Contact: `nemo@razorpay.com`

 ###### Mac Users
 Run Docker for Mac while signed-in as this user.
 If it still says access denied while pulling docker images, login via the console as well using docker login.

 ###### Linux Users
 use the `docker login` command to sign-in with the aforementioned dockerhub user.

 ## Run docker-compose
 [Create a github PAT](https://help.github.com/articles/creating-an-access-token-for-command-line-use/), if you do not have one.

 ```
 GIT_TOKEN=<PAT>
 export GIT_TOKEN
 ```
 or,
 add it to your `.bashrc`/`.bash_profile`

 ##### Optional configurations
 Note: By default API will run on port 28080 and mysql on 23306.
 In case you wish to change these params or other ports like for elasticsearch, please modify `docker-compose.dev.yml`

 #### Setup API/Building Container